Quiet with isolated raids on east coast shipping.

 Sgt R.D.
 Ritchie.
 Killed.
 Crashed into sea after aircraft had glycol leak.
 Rescued by boat, pilot dead.

 - A Heinkel He 111 bomber in flight.
 Bundesarchiv, Bild 101I-647-5211-33 / Wilzek / CC-BY-SA 3.0.

-- Bren gun carriers of 53rd Striking Force, Royal Armoured Corps, passing through a town in southern England, 9 August 1940. © IWM (H 2919)
+- Bren gun carriers of the 53rd Striking Force, Royal Armoured Corps, passing through Amesbury in Wiltshire, 9 August 1940. © IWM (H 2919)